onuniverse/swift-style-guide/README.markdown

-# The Official raywenderlich.com Swift Style Guide.
+# The Official Universe Swift Style Guide.
 ### Updated for Swift 5

-This style guide is different from others you may see, because the focus is centered on readability for print and the web.
-We created this style guide to keep the code in our books, tutorials, and starter kits nice and consistent — even though we have many different authors working on the books.
+This style guide represents how the collective Universe team writes Swift code that is readable and maintainable.
+While some of it is rooted in strong reasoning, much of it is likely team preference.
+I can assure you many hours of debate have been invested in this document in the name of consistency.

-Our overarching goals are clarity, consistency and brevity, in that order.
+Our overarching goals are clarity, consistency, and longevity, in that order.

 ## Table of Contents